 The Perfect 3 Day Rome Itinerary

-When planning your time in Rome, buying Skip the Line tickets for the big attractions such as the Colosseum can save anywhere up to a couple of hours of your precious time.
+When planning your time in Rome, buying Skip the Line tickets for the big attractions such as the Colosseum can save up to a couple of hours of your precious time.

 We’ve mapped out a 3 day Rome itinerary with an optional 4th day to help you plan your perfect Roman holiday.